 No built-in presets are offered out of the box for the Clarity tool.
-Fortunately, the Image Alchemist has a large set for this tool available.
-Using presets as a means of adjusting your images have several benefits over the use of sliders, as discussed in a separate blog on Capture One Presets.
+Fortunately, Image Alchemist has a large set for this tool available.
+Using presets as a means of adjusting your images has several benefits over the use of sliders, as discussed in a separate blog on Capture One Presets.

-In short, you can preview your adjustments before applying, you gain an adjustments history and you can combine presets through stacking.
+In short, you can preview your adjustments before applying, you gain an adjustment history and you can combine presets through stacking.
 The latter comes in very handy because this tool has two sliders that can be controlled both independently and combined.
 The set Clarity Presets is build to take full advantage of these capabilities of Capture One Pro.

 You can choose whether you like to apply a Clarity adjustment, a Structure adjustment, or both.
-In case of both you can choose to apply them combined (Clarity + Structure), or individually and stacked.
+In the case of both you can choose to apply them combined (Clarity + Structure), or individually and stacked.
 Stacking allows you to set both the Clarity and Structure preset independently and with different values, and combine them in a single image for the best result.